microsoft/playwright/docs/src/browsers.md

 ### Chromium Headless Shell

 Playwright runs a regular Chromium build in headed and headless modes.
-Note that headless mode has changed in Playwright version 1.49 when Chromium entirely switched to the [new headless implementation](https://developer.chrome.com/docs/chromium/headless).
+Note that headless mode has changed in Playwright version 1.49, see #x for details.

 Playwright also provides [`'chromium-headless-shell'` channel](https://developer.chrome.com/blog/chrome-headless-shell) that differs from the regular Chromium browser in features, performance and behavior.
-If you would like to optimize your CI performance and can tolerate different behavior in some cases, install and use this channel similarly to [Google Chrome & Microsoft Edge](#google-chrome--microsoft-edge).
+If you would like to optimize your CI performance and can tolerate different behavior in some cases, install and use this channel similarly to [Google Chrome and Microsoft Edge channels](#google-chrome--microsoft-edge).

 ### Firefox